usethesource/salix/README.md

     }
 ```

 Whenever the user enters a command (`enter(str)`), the REPL responds by evaluating the command and writing ok to the command line.
 The command `write` in turn triggers the message returned by `eval` wrapped in the `parent` constructor.
+The `parent` constructor here functions as the dedicated *up* message constructor.

 At the container level, we might have something like this: